Introduction to Gold Prospecting in Arizona

 - Best season: Spring and fall

 Pro Tip: The confluence points where smaller streams meet larger ones are often gold traps—I’ve found some of my best color at these natural collection points.
+A compact backpack sluice or classifier sieve set helps you move material efficiently in these tighter creek systems.

 10. Kofa Mountains, La Paz County